torkian/ai-program-factory/PRODUCT_UPDATE_EMAIL.md

 ## Executive Summary

-We've completed a comprehensive overhaul of the AI Program Factory based on your detailed feedback. **All major items addressed**, with significant improvements to workflow, quality, and usability.
+We have completed a comprehensive overhaul of the AI Program Factory based on your detailed feedback document.
+All major items have been addressed, with significant improvements to workflow, quality, and usability.

 **Key Achievement:** Transformed from a basic automation tool into a sophisticated, production-ready training content generation system.

 ---

-## What We Built (20 Commits, 5,234 Lines)
+## What We Built (21 Commits, 5,536 Lines)

-### 1. **Prompt Management System** - Solved "Black Hole" Problem ✅
+### 1. Prompt Management System - Solved "Black Hole" Problem

 **Your Feedback:**
 *"Right now, the AI program factory is nice for creating the automation, but for us to tweak and experiment with pedagogic prompts, style etc, it is a black hole."*